Numie/ReactiveRecord/readme.md

 ## Selecting Specific Fields

-By default, `Model.find` selects all the fields from the result.
-To select only a subset of fields from the result set, you can specify the subset via the `select` method.
+By default, ReactiveRecord::Relations objects select all the fields from a table.
+To select only a subset of fields, you can specify the subset via the `select` method.

 ### ::select(column_names)
 Find the name and sigil of each House.